 - Herpes Zoster

-Acupuncture has also been shown to be at least as effective as a number of pharmaceutical drugs on the market without all of the nasty side effects including but not limited to the following:
+Acupuncture has also been shown to be at least as effective as a number of pharmaceutical drugs on the market without all of the side (aka direct) effects including but not limited to the following:

 - Fluoxetine Hydrochloride (aka Prozac for depression) and all SSRI’s

 - Flunarizine and Metoprolol (for migraines)

 - Omeprazole (for GERD)